emaverick2001/PersonalPortfolio/src/content/blog/critical-role-server.md

 It also shows on the mobile client:

 ![Episode 12 in the mobile app](@images/critical-role-server/episode12mobile.png)

-Some details:

-- [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download episodes from YouTube.
-  It has options for including [SponsorBlock](https://sponsor.ajay.app/) data, **allowing me to add chapter data that Jellyfin can use to skip the intro sequence and intermission for each episode**
-- [gum](https://github.com/charmbracelet/gum) for the TUI frontend
-- `shell.nix` for dependencies!
-It's a nice balance for this lightweight script: not a full Docker container, but enough to allow me to manage dependencies in a sane way.

 The YouTube playlist has videos in the middle of the playlist, like short episodes where the players roll for new stats after leveling up.
 I wanted to see